Pros and Cons of Living in the Dominican Republic

 What do expats find most challenging?

 "The most challenging aspect of the new culture for me has been getting business people to understand that when I pay for a service, I expect to get what I pay for in a timely manner.
 Example, ( I went to a local bank to open a checking account and I had to come back and forth four times to complete the process) ( my apartment lease includes TV internet and cable.
 The TV was a 30 year old TV that never worked, the cable only sometimes and the internet is much like waiting for a snail to travel one mile.
 I requested to have my lease reflect the fact that none of these services are being used due to the fact that the landlord removed the TV during my first week and I had to purchase my own, plus I had to purchase my own internet and cable to ensure that I have service.
 However, the landlord wants to stick to our original agreement even though he is not providing what is promised in the lease.
 These sorts of things are very common in Santo Domingo).
-Beware," explained one expat living in Santo Domingo.
+Beware," remarked one in Santo Domingo.

 About the Author